pabs-llama/capital-bikeshare-analysis/README.md

 A lot of dockless bikes, indicated in white, very sparse stations, and a hole with no service at the University of Maryland.

+- Machine Learning Predictions:
+  - Target : Prediction of bikes demand per station
+  - Features: Proximity to other bike stations, metro and points of interest.
+  - Period of time: weekly, from 2022 to 2024
+  - Limit: Prince George County
+  - Results:
+    - Mean Absolute Error: 4.49.
+Since the Mean Daily Rides is 16, the MAE is  25% off the mean.
+This mean the model is making pretty accurate predictions.
+    - R² Score: 0.87 of the variance in daily rides is explained by your model
+    - Mean Daily Rides: 16.33
+    - Standard Deviation of Daily Rides: 19.25.
+The standard deviation of daily rides is 3.12, which is larger than the MAE.
+This suggests that your model is making much smaller errors than the natural variability in the data, indicating a strong fit.

 ---

+## Actionable insights:

+1) Rank stations by predicted ride demand and identify the top 10% busiest stations.
+Ensure high-demand stations have enough bikes/docks to meet peak demand.
+Consider adding more stations nearby if existing ones are frequently at capacity.

+2) if near-metro stations consistently show higher demand, prioritize new stations near transit hubs.
+If demand is low near POIs, consider marketing efforts or incentives to boost usage.

+3) Identify the bottom 10% least-used stations.
+Analyze their distance to metro, POIs, and population density to understand why demand is low.
+Consider relocating low-use stations to denser areas or adjusting marketing strategies.

 ## 🧪 Techniques Used

 - Pandas, GeoPandas, Matplotlib, Folium
 - Distance calculations with geospatial data
+- Machine Learning
 - Time series aggregation
 - Data visualization & clustering